 Play Chef with a mud kitchen

-Finding role-play games for your children is always a winner, and if you can incorporate those games with nature and the outdoors, then more’s the better.
-Invest in a mud kitchen and you’ll be guaranteeing hours of muddy fun in the garden.
+Finding role-play games for your children is always a winner, and if you can incorporate those games with nature and the outdoors, the more’s the better.
+Invest in a mud kitchen and you’ll be guaranted hours of muddy fun in the garden.
 Play ‘Chef’ or ‘Dinner Party’ with your children; get them to pretend to be chef and waiter, and serve you mud pies decorated with pinecones, and mud cupcakes with flowers on top.

 Water balloon dodgeball

-We know from our own childhood how much fun dodgeball is, but it might not be quite suitable for younger children just yet – so instead, make it more fun and messy by turning it into water balloon dodgeball.
+We know from our own childhood how much fun dodgeball is, but it might not be quite suitable for younger children just yet – so instead, make it more fun and messy by turning it into a water balloon dodgeball session.
 Buy a load of water balloons and fill them up for an afternoon of soaking wet fun for all the family.
 Mum and Dad might get a bit too competitive, be warned, but the kids will adore it.

 Go on a journey around the garden and pick loads of twigs, sticks, leaves, flowers, pinecones and anything else your little one can find, then stick them on to paper or card for some natural artwork.
 Invest in some decent glue though – Pritt Stick just won’t work for this one.
 You can then turn the artwork into birthday cards for friends and family.

-Another fab game for little ones in the garden is scavenger hunt.
+Another fab game for little ones in the garden is a scavenger hunt.
 Write a list of things to find in the garden, like a leaf, a snail shell, a pink flower – you can even get them to draw pictures alongside the list – then arm them with a basket or little cloth bag, and let them roam around the garden finding all the goodies.